Near Mabie in Randolph County, West Virginia — The American South (Appalachia)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 10, 1861.

 Location.
-38° 52.214′ N, 79° 57.362′ W. Marker is near Mabie, West Virginia, in Randolph County.
-Marker is on Rich Mountain Road / Files Creek Road (County Route 37/8), on the right when traveling west.
+Marker is missing.
+It was located near 38° 52.214′ N, 79° 57.362′ W. Marker was near Mabie, West Virginia, in Randolph County.
+It was on Rich Mountain Road / Files Creek Road (County Route 37/8), on the right when traveling west.
 Located in the Rich Mountain Battlefield's Camp Garnett section.
 Touch for map.
-Marker is in this post office area: Mabie WV 26278, United States of America.
+Marker was in this post office area: Mabie WV 26278, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Camp Garnett (a few steps from this marker); Staunton-Parkersburg Turnpike (within shouting distance of this marker); Fortifications (about 300 feet away, measured in a direct line); a different marker also named Camp Garnett (about 400 feet away); Artillery (about 400 feet away); Welcome to Rich Mountain Battlefield (approx. 1.2 miles away); Rich Mountain (approx. 1.2 miles away); Battle of Rich Mountain (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this location, measured as the crow flies: Staunton-Parkersburg Turnpike (within shouting distance of this marker); Fortifications (about 300 feet away, measured in a direct line); a different marker also named Camp Garnett (about 400 feet away); Battle of Rich Mountain (approx. 1.2 miles away); Rich Mountain (approx. 1.2 miles away); a different marker also named Battle of Rich Mountain (approx. 1.2 miles away); The Stable Yard (approx. 1.2 miles away); General William S. Rosecrans (approx. 1.2 miles away).
 Touch for a list and map of all markers in Mabie.

 More about this marker.
 On the left is a sketch depicting Federal troops on the march.
 On the lower right is a portrait of McClellan.
 Major General George B. McClellan, USA, a West Point graduate of great promise, rose to stardom here as the "Young Napoleon."
 He proved indecisive in battle, however, and relied on a flank march by Gen. W.S.
 Rosecrans to defeat the Confederates.